Migration Generation¶

 Migrations can be produced and executed through the Aunsight UI, toolbelt, or API.
 While all options are available, the Aunsight UI is recommended, especially for manual tasks.

-Instructions for filling out the JSON object
+Instructions for filling out the JSON object¶

 Instructions:

-• Leave the drop_all field as false if you don't want to drop all tables first.
+drop_allfield as false if you don't want to drop all tables first.
 Set it to true if you want to drop them.

 Tables:

-• Set drop to true if you want to drop the table.
-If not, leave it as false.
+dropto true if you want to drop the table.
+If not, leave it as false. - If you want to rename the table, specify the

-• Assign the record field with the Atlas record ID to derive the schema and metadata from.
+recordfield with the Atlas record ID to derive the schema and metadata from.Note: If both

-• If you want to provide a custom JSON schema for the table, include it in the schema field.
-It should be a valid JSON object.
+recordandschemaare provided, they will be merged.
+Adding extra metadata to a record-derived schema is recommended. - If you want to provide a custom JSON schema for the table, include it in the

-• Define the properties field as a JSON object containing the field definitions for the table.
-Ensure each field has at least a type attribute.
+propertiesfield as a JSON object containing the field definitions for the table.
+Ensure each field has at least atypeattribute. - List the keys of the

 Note: Each table/view must have a schema specified either via record, schema, or both